 Again, in 1984-85, the Club performed under two guest conductors, David Janower and Myron Hermance.
 Myron Hermance was named conductor in the fall of 1985 and remained at the helm through the fall of 1988.

 From 1989 to 2001, Jeffrey L. Vredenburg was the Club's conductor.
 Jeff, a graduate of Crane School of Music, SUNY Potsdam, with a Master's Degree from SUNY Albany, is Director of Choruses for the Saratoga Springs Schools.
-Through his leadership, the Club continued to grow and prosper, culminating in a performance at the Mormon Tabernacle in Salt Lake City, which received a standing ovation.
+Through his leadership, the Club continued to grow and prosper, culminating in a performance in April 2000 at the Mormon Tabernacle in Salt Lake City, which received a standing ovation.